pkgw/worklog-tools/README.md

 Two reasons:

-* I want to have my CV and publications list available in both nicely printable *and* slick web-native formats … without having to update two very different documents all the time.
+* I want to have my CV and publications list available in both nicely printable *and* slick web-native formats … without having to keep two very different documents in sync.
 * I want my CV to include things like my *h*-index, citation counts, total observing time allocated, and so on.
 And I want the computer to be responsible for figuring those out.
 Because that kind of stuff is why we